snaka0100/plotly/README.md

-# Plotly
+Used Plotly and D3 Libraries to read to create an interactive dashboard on a HTML site.

-Used D3 Libraries to create an interactive dashboard with JSON data files
+Retrieved the data from this [website] (http://robdunnlab.com/projects/belly-button-biodiversity/)